Charging Bull: Art market

 Di Modica worked the majority of his career alone, from his SoHo studio without representation.
 By the 1990s, Di Modica's artwork had achieved global icon status, but he continued to work outside of the formal art market.
 By 2000 he had built up a roster of wealthy private collectors.
 He ate in Cipriani Downtown most days whilst in New York where he met new clients and entertained his existing ones.

-Di Modica put the original 16ft Charging Bull on the market in 2004 with an asking price of $5m.
+Di Modica put the original 16 ft Charging Bull on the market in 2004 with an asking price of $5m.
 Joe Lewis, the British billionaire and ex-owner of Christies, later purchased the sculpture on the condition that he never move it from Bowling Green.
-Lewis also purchased the rest of the 16ft edition which he installed on his various golf courses.
+Lewis also purchased the rest of the 16 ft edition which he installed on his various golf courses.
 In 2012, Di Modica met the London-based art dealer, Jacob Harmer, and shortly afterwards entered into his first formal representation agreement with Harmer's dealership, Geist, based on Mount Street, Mayfair.
 From 2013, Harmer began documenting the life of the artist, commissioning new sculptures, buying back historical works and building a global market.

-In October 2018, the first major work by Modica came to auction, a 6ft polished bronze version of Charging Bull at Phillips London which was the first in an edition of eight and marked "1987–89".
+In October 2018, the first major work by Modica came to auction, a 6 ft polished bronze version of Charging Bull at Phillips London which was the first in an edition of eight and marked "1987–89".
 The sculpture sold for £309,000 ($405,000).
 In March 2019, a stainless steel version of Charging Bull came to auction at Sotheby's New York and despite being in poor condition, sold for $275,000.
-In Arturo Di Modica: The Last Modern Master, his representative confirms selling 4ft sculptures for up to $496,000.
+In Arturo Di Modica: The Last Modern Master, his representative confirms selling 4 ft sculptures for up to $496,000.

 Criticism

 Charging Bull has often been a subject of criticism from an anti-capitalist perspective.
-The Occupy Wall Street protests used the bull as a symbolic figure around which to direct their critiques of corporate greed.
+The Occupy Wall Street protests used the statue as a symbolic figure around which to direct their critiques of corporate greed.
 A 2011 image from Adbusters portraying a dancer posed in an attitude position atop the sculpture was used to promote the forthcoming protests.
 The first gathering of Occupy took place around the sculpture on September 17, 2011, before moving to Zuccotti Park.
 Because of the protests, the bull was surrounded by barricades and guarded by police until 2014.

 Charging Bull has been likened to the golden calf worshiped by the Israelites during their Exodus from Egypt.
 During Occupy Wall Street on multiple occasions an interfaith group of religious leaders led a procession of a golden calf figure that was modeled on the bull.
 A large papier-mâché piñata made by Sebastian Errazuriz for a 2014 New York design festival was intended to be reminiscent of both the golden calf and Charging Bull.
 Further comparisons to the golden calf have been made by Jewish and Christian religious commentators.